How to Improve Your Chances of Landing Placement

-Public relations, defined as the profession of creating and maintaining goodwill of an organization’s various publics, is something that most businesses crave.
+Public relations, defined as “the profession of creating and maintaining goodwill of an organization’s various publics,” is something that most businesses crave.
 However, it can also be something that some may find particularly daunting.
-While there are many businesspersons that may be inclined to believe that PR is strictly media relations i.e. landing a brand in a newspaper or magazine, the practice actually encompasses much more than that.
+While there are many businesspersons who may be inclined to believe that PR is strictly media relations, i.e. landing a brand in a newspaper or magazine, the practice actually encompasses much more than that.
 PR is known to include executive communications, event planning, speechwriting, social media, and several other disciplines.
 Having said that, media relations is arguably the most prevalent form of PR among some businesses.

 So, how does a company land on the cover of Forbes magazine?
 How does an organization secure the ideal interview on your local news station?
-Ah, those seem to be the million dollar questions.
+Those seem to be the million dollar questions.
 Luckily for you, we have an answer!

 As an integrated marketing agency, our job at Moxē is to help you achieve your dreams.
 Moreover, we can help you identify what your goal is specifically and how to get your business in front of the right people, which is just as important.
 For example, if you’re an executive caterer and your goal is simply to sell more baked goods, then a feature story in Newsweek may not necessarily be your best bet.
 Sure, that would probably be good for earning respect as a credible businessperson, but would that really move the needle?
 Identifying your target audience is something that we can help with.
 In keeping with that earlier example, landing in a publication that your customers read might be the way to go.
 After determining the type of publications that your audience reads, we can then move forward with helping to build relationships with reporters, and ultimately help you accomplish your goal.